metinogurlu/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 40-42: August 29-31, 2020

+**Today's Progress**: Worked about lots of things like react routing, passport, webpack.
+Working on my own full-stack boilerplate.

+### Day 38-39: August 27-28, 2020

+**Today's Progress**: Tried to some of js boilerplates, worked with new libraries like passportjs, webpack.
+Everything going very well 😎

 ### Day 36-37: August 25-26, 2020

 **Today's Progress**: Started to work with Chartjs & react-chartjs-2 add some custom styles and built component with mixed bar charts!